denoland/rusty_v8/README.md

 ## Versioning

-Rusty V8's major version maps to a Chrome release, which in turn maps to a specific V8 version.
-For exampe, Rusty V8 129.0.0 maps to Chrome 129.x.y.z, which maps to V8 12.9.x.y.
-Like other Rust crates, Rusty V8 follows semver and does not make breaking changes within a major version.
-However new major versions of Chrome are released on a 4 week cadence and Rusty V8 will follow those major version bumps accordingly.
+Rusty V8's major version aligns with Chrome's major version, which corresponds to a specific V8 release.
+For example, Rusty V8 `129.0.0` maps to Chrome `129.x.y.z`, which uses V8 `12.9.a.b`.
+While the minor and patch numbers between Chrome and V8 may differ, Rusty V8 will follow Chrome's release schedule, with a new major version every 4 weeks.

+As a Rust crate, Rusty V8 follows semantic versioning (semver) and will not introduce breaking changes within a major version.
+However, major version bumps will occur regularly to stay in sync with Chrome's release cycle.

 ## Binary Build